Executive Compensation Committee Charter

 Delegation to Subcommittee

-The Committee may, in its discretion and to the extent permitted by law, delegate all or a portion of its duties and responsibilities to a subcommittee of the Committee.
+The Committee may, in its discretion and to the extent permitted by law, delegate all or a portion of its duties and responsibilities to a subcommittee of the Committee or as otherwise permitted by the terms of any compensation or benefit plan, program, policy, agreement or arrangement approved by the Committee or the Board.

 - An annual report of the Compensation Committee on Executive Compensation, which shall be included in the Company’s annual proxy statement in accordance with applicable SEC rules and regulations; and